fisodd/www-fisodd-com/content/demo/tufte.rst

 Arguably not as nice as Bembo or even the now open-source
 `ETBook <https://github.com/edwardtufte/et-book>`_,
-B-side acknowleges that the web is not print;
+B-side acknowledges that the web is not print;
 web lacks the fine resolution that make good serifs a joy to read, web also lacks the predicability that comes from pre-printed ink and paper.